AshleyPoole/poc-nginx-loadbalancing/chapters/loadbalancer.org/features.md

 # Current Features

-+In this chapter, I will review the current features we have, what they are and why we use them.
+In this chapter, I will review the current features we have, what they are and why we use them.

 ##### SSL Offloading